Diffusion-based Graph Generative Methods: Applications

 In order to make graph-structure prediction in supervised learning, DPM-GSP \cite{dpmgsp_23_jang} performs diffusing and denoising process on targets of node classification tasks and achieves outstanding performance.
 Spatio-temporal graph (STG) forecasting is the problem that requires accurate predictions of signals generated by graphs and their historical observations.
 DiffSTG \cite{diffstg_23_wen} is the first research that combines DDPMs with spatio-temporal graph neural networks UGNet.
 The proposed framework is capable to capture temporal dependencies and spatial correlations.
-In order to solve NP-complete (NPC) problems, which are fundamental challenges in combinatorial opimization problems, DIFUSCO \cite{difusco_23_sun} employs graph-based diffusion models to generate high-quality resolutions.
-Continuous Gaussian noise and discrete Bernoulli noise are tested and the latter one exhibits better accuracy and scalability.
 DDM \cite{ddm_23_yang} addressses the anisotropic structures in graph data and proposes a novel diffusion model by introducing a data-dependent noise schedule.
 DiffusionNAG \cite{diffusionnag_23_an} is a novel transferable task-guided framework for neural architecture generation.
 The model adoptes gradients of the surrogate model to facilitate the model to generate ideal results for given tasks.

+In the field of knowledge graph embedding (KGE), KGDM \cite{kgdm_24_long} transforms the problem of entity prediction into conditional entity generation.
+On this basis, FDM \cite{fdm_24_long} argues that patterns among entities and ralations of fact come from low-dimensional fact space and introduces a learnable fact embedding model to bridge the gap between diffusion and discrete knowledge graph.